hyprwm/hyprland-wiki/pages/FAQ/_index.md

 # How do I get information about windows like the class on wayland? xprop no worky.

-Hyprland has it's own build in utility for that: `hyprctl activewindow` This will output information about the currently active window, which is probably your terminal emulator.
-You can get informationen from other windows by issueing this command in the shell `sleep 5 && hyprctl activewindow`, focusing the window you want info about waiting until the five seconds are over.
+Hyprctl can list available information about all open windows with the command `hyprctl clients` To list only information about a single selected windows, Hyprctl has the command `hyprctl activewindow`.
+This will output information about the currently active window, which is probably your terminal emulator.
+You can get informationen from other windows by issueing this command in the shell `sleep 5 && hyprctl activewindow`, focusing the window you want info about and waiting until the five seconds are over.

 **_Useful Optimizations_**: